klaarnut/user-docs/en/page-visibility-and-membership.md

 Once **Visibility** clicked, you will be at Page Management box.

 - **Menu Pages** on the left colum will bluely highlight the current page that you're going to set its visibility now.
-You can change to others page from here to set their visibilities.
+You can change to other pages from here to set their visibilities.

 - **Page Management** with current page name on the right column.
 The slideable button will be shown as "Auto" with colorless which it's telling that the visibility of THIS PAGE is automatically set to PUBLIC.